RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     :language: yaml

 It uses the :ref:`SpacyFeaturizer` instead of the :ref:`ConveRTFeaturizer`.
-``SpacyFeaturizer`` provides pre-trained word embeddings in many different languages (see :ref:`pretrained-word-vectors`).
+``SpacyFeaturizer`` provides pre-trained word embeddings from either GloVe or fastText in many different languages (see :ref:`pretrained-word-vectors`).

 .. note::